danadayoonlee/movie-world/README.md

 # MovieWorld - ASP.Net Core 3.1 Web API

+Welcome to Movie World! <br>
-This project will allow users to search, CRUD(Create&Read&Update&Delete), and see popular movies for existing movies on our system.
+It allow users to search, CRUD(Create&Read&Update&Delete), and see popular or existing movies on our system.

 ## Features